aeueoe/todo-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Note: This application stores tasks in memory, so any changes you make won't be saved after refreshing or closing the browser.

 ## Code scaffolding